Juliansv/Juliansv/README.md

 # Hi there, I'm Julian! 👋

 I'm a passionate JavaScript developer, currently diving deep into the world of Next.js.
 My programming journey has led me to a fascination for cryptocurrencies, especially Ethereum.
-My passion for this world has driven me to stay up-to-date with the latest developments, smart contract technologies, and decentralized applications, as I believe in the transformative power of blockchain technology.
+I'm always eager to learn new things and expand my knowledge.

 ## About Me